Hridya2001/IceAndFire-GoT-Analytics/README.md

 - *Jon Snow* – Steadfast and consistently present, his journey from the Wall to the heart of political intrigue makes him a narrative anchor.
 - *Daenerys Targaryen*  – From Essos to Westeros, her dramatic rise is pivotal, though slightly less frequent than the Lannisters or Jon.
 - *Other Supporting Characters*  – While appearing less often, they contribute meaningfully to key plot developments and interactions.

+By analyzing episode appearances, we see how screen presence is distributed among the characters.
+Tyrion and the Lannisters (Cersei included) dominate the spotlight, Jon Snow provides a steady narrative backbone, and Daenerys’ appearances highlight her rising influence.
+Together, the mix of central and supporting characters shapes the rich tapestry of Westeros and Essos.